jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_decline_of_the_minors.md

   </p>

   <p>
     The trend of some major league ball clubs practically holding their cities at gunpoint for new venues has worked its way down to the minor league system.
 New ballparks mean that money must be raised, and with most minor league teams being located in smaller towns, locals are often opposed to tax initiatives.
 To compensate, the clubs have raised prices on tickets and concessions.
-Gone is the former minor league mantra of "affordability" &mdash; a night out that once cost a family of four about $30 now approaches $70 after tickets, parking, and refreshments.
+Gone is the former minor league mantra of "affordability"&mdash;a night out that once cost a family of four about $30 now approaches $70 after tickets, parking, and refreshments.
   </p>

   <p>